NEROSTIQUE/ASTRONOMY-BOT/README.md

-Directly download and run this file and it will work
+Directly download and run AstroBot file and it will work